 U. What it stands for depends on the movie.
-If it's Das Boot, U is shorthand for Unterseeboot, so German for submarine.
-In fact there was a German U-380 submarine of 67m length and 2'800 horse power as built at Kiel's famous Howaldtswerke which I passed by tram going to school every day.
+If it's Das Boot, U is shorthand for Unterseeboot, German for submarine.
+And there was a German U-380 submarine of 67m length and 2'800 horse power as built at Kiel's famous Howaldtswerke which I passed by tram to school every day.
 But if you're watching the hifi channel, U-380 doesn't roam in stealth mode below your radar.
 It's above the surface as Aavik's newest integrated.
-It's clearly not been named by members of the iGeneration.
+It just wasn't named by the iGeneration.
 They'd have gone with 380i.
 Lars Kristensen and Michael Børresen instead aimed at the unified and, I would add, universal amplifier.
 Ergo, U-380 the unity amplifier.

-Before it's all men on deck for the tour, another abbreviation needs spelling out.
-Aavik is a contraction for bay of eels.
-The pigs stay in Cuba.
-The Limfjord is where Denmark's map has the castle of eels aka Aalborg.
-That's where the company is located.
+Before it's all men on deck, another abbreviation gets spelled out.
+Aavik is a contraction for bay of eels, leaving the pigs in Cuba.
+The Limfjord is where Denmark has its castle of eels – Aalborg.
+That's where the company headquarters.
 My visit has more details.
-Here the brand trinity of Ansuz, Aavik and Børresen design and build all that a hifi requires except for, at present, turntables, streamers and CD transports.
-But electronics, speakers, cables, equipment racks, power delivery and resonance control devices are all accounted for in-house: vertical integration writ large.
+Here the trinity of Ansuz, Aavik and Børresen design and build everything a hifi needs except currently for turntables, streamers and CD transports.
+But electronics, speakers, cables, equipment racks, power delivery and resonance control are all accounted for.
+Vertical integration writ large.

 Aavik's first product unveiled at CES 2015.
 It was the compact U-300 with DAC, phono and 300 watts of switching power by Pascal [right and below].

-Priced at a cool €25.5K, it continued the ascendancy of class D into the ultra high-end which firms like Bel Canto, Jeff Rowland, Theta and Mola Mola had begun.
-Dominated by an enormous multi-purpose controller—men do love their knobs—it was also fitted with elegant vertical-bore heat sinks à la BFA and Dan d'Agostino.
+Priced at a cool €25.5K, it continued class D's ascendancy into the ultra high-end which firms like Bel Canto, Jeff Rowland, Theta, Tact and Mola Mola had started.
+Dominated by an enormous multi-purpose controller—men do love their knobs—it also came with elegant vertical-bore heat sinks like BFA and Dan d'Agostino.
 Under the covers, copper rails said nej tak to the hysteresis effects of paramagnetic aluminium.

 Hello U-380.
 It premiered at RMAF 2019 for the USA, at Stuttgart's Süddeutsche Hifi Tage for Europe.
-Said launches coincided with the first showing of the Børresen Z-01 monitor.
-That's the 150 equivalent in their speaker catalogue or—if we trace its lineage back to Raidho where Michael Børresen started to design transducers—the first chapter in their own lower-priced 'Scansonic' range now that Dantax Radio own the Raidho and Scansonic brands.
+These launches coincided with the first showing of Børresen's Z-01 monitor.
+That's the 150 equivalent in their speaker catalogue or—if we trace back to Raidho where Michael Børresen started to design transducers—the first chapter in their own lower-priced Scansoni' range now that Dantax Radio own both the Raidho and Scansonic brands.